What is the Puppet? its pros and cons

 1. Puppet is open source

 It is important for a technology to be open source and hence be extendable.
+This is one of the biggest Puppet Pros.
 Puppet can be extended to build custom libraries and modules to suit the needs individual project.

 It is possible for a configuration task today to be needed across a range of servers that all have different operating systems and other platform specific identities.